jmccormac01/fitshedit/README.md

 ## Code Example

-Below is the usage for ```fitshedit``` and some examples of editing fitsheaders
+Below is the usage for ```fitshedit``` and some examples of editing fits headers

 ```
 usage: fitshedit [-h] [-e E] [-k K] [--dry_run] [--verify] filename

-A convenience script to edit fitsheaders
+A convenience script to edit fits headers

 positional arguments:
   filename           Filename or wildcard list of filenames